The monarchs have arrived in central Mexico and the sanctuaries are officially open to the public!

 When to Visit

-The Monarchs begin to arrive at the sanctuary in the Central mountains of Mexico in November (this year they arrived on November 6th) and will overwinter there until mid-March when they head North again.
-The sanctuaries aren't open to the public until mid-November.
-Apparently, the most popular time to see them is between January and February when they are in peak migration.
+The most popular time to see them is between January and February when they are in peak migration.
 However, I would highly recommend going in late-November or December.
 Why?
 For one, there will most likely be less people and you will have a more private experience.
 Don't worry, you will still see A LOT of butterflies.
 The video above was taken in Cerro Pelon in early December.

 There are 4 sanctuaries open to the public.
 Each of these sanctuaries is a little different in accessibility, difficulty of hike, location, Monarch population, and flora.
-Why not visit them all?
+Pick the right one for you or visit them all!

 Cerro Pelón is where scientists first confirmed that the butterflies migrated from Canada all the way to this Oyamel Fir forest in Central Mexico.
 Many butterfly enthusiasts and travelers will say that this is the most rugged and beautiful of the sanctuaries.
 I would have to agree that it was a lovely and private experience.
 Other than the arborists, ranger, and our guide we were the only people up there on the mountain.